Radiation therapy (irradiation) is the use of high-energy radiation -- primarily X-rays -- to kill cancer cells.

 Other innovative technologies offered at U-M that help us target the cancer and spare normal tissue includes:

 - Active Breathing Control Device.
 A respiratory motion manager that helps us reduce the risk of damage to the heart and surrounding areas when treating certain cancers in the abdomen, chest and thoracic areas, such as breast cancer.

 - 4-D CT.
 Technology that takes images that don't just capture the tumor, but also the movement of the body's organs or the tumor over time.
 This is very important when treating tumors located on or near organs that move, such as lung cancer.

 - The Calypso 4-D Localization System.
 Also known as “GPS for the prostate,” U-M was the first cancer center in Michigan to offer this system that helps us guide the external beam radiation to the exact location of the prostate.

 - Adapting therapy through the use of functional and metabolic imaging.

 - Combining new molecularly targeted therapies with radiation therapy.

 We are committed to continuing the pioneering work done at U-M and are currently studying better ways to treat lung, liver, head and neck cancers.
-We also offer ongoing clinical trials through Radiation Oncology and other U-M Health System departments.
+We also offer ongoing clinical trials through Radiation Oncology and other Michigan Medicine departments.